-In our online Doctor of Education (Ed.D.) program, students focus on “applied research”: that is, asking questions or “problem-posing” in organizational settings.
-These questions and this research culminates in a dissertation that reflects the student’s professional goals and interests and meets the standards provided by the program.
+The dissertation process for the UNE Online Ed.D. program is embedded within the program itself.
+Throughout the program, students focus on “applied research” – that is, asking questions or “problem-posing” in organizational settings.
+These questions are examined throughout the program and this research culminates in a dissertation that reflects the student’s professional goals and interests and meets the standards provided by the program.

-Doctoral students are asked to apply transformative leadership theory to inform their individual development, for decision-making in their organizations, and to demonstrate engagement as leaders in the greater community.
-These dissertations can be qualitative, quantitative, or a “mixed methods” approach, depending on the question and the setting.
+Doctoral students are asked to apply theory to inform their individual development, for decision-making in their organizations, and to demonstrate engagement as current or aspiring leaders and professionals in the greater community.
+These dissertations can employ a qualitative, quantitative, or mixed-methods approach.

 - Topic exploration that begins in the application essay.

-- Completion of the data collection during the third year.
+- Completion of the data collection.

 UNE Online’s distinct and dedicated student support specialists will continue to reach out to students each term as they have throughout the program.
 Student support specialists are excellent resources who assist students with administrative tasks related to their program and respond to any immediate concerns students may have along the way.